EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Direct payments

 Funds paid directly to the parent or young person.
 Family commissions and pays for provision.
-Requires LA agreement, an agreed plan for use, and record-keeping.
+Requires local authority agreement, an agreed plan for use, and record-keeping.
 Maximum control but maximum responsibility.

 Best for: families confident managing provision (booking tutors, paying invoices), discrete services with named providers.